-2.1 Hangers:

-2.1.1 Where acoustical ceilings are suspended from a structure of wood construction, attach hangers with suitable mechanical devices either to the bottom edge of the wood joists or to the vertical face of the wood joists near the bottom edge.
-Holding power tests certified by the manufacturer must be available on request for bottom edge attachment devices.

-2.1.2 Where acoustical ceilings are suspended from a structure of concrete construction, mount hangers using cast-inplace hanger wires, hanger inserts, or other hanger attachment devices whose suitability has been demonstrated by standard construction practice or by certified test data.

-2.1.3 Space hangers for carrying channels or main runners 4 ft 0 in.
-[1200 mm] on centers.
+- 2.1 Hangers: - 2.1.1 Where acoustical ceilings are suspended from a structure of wood construction, attach hangers with suitable mechanical devices either to the bottom edge of the wood joists or to the vertical face of the wood joists near the bottom edge.
+Holding power tests certified by the manufacturer must be available on request for bottom edge attachment devices. - 2.1.2 Where acoustical ceilings are suspended from a structure of concrete construction, mount hangers using cast-inplace hanger wires, hanger inserts, or other hanger attachment devices whose suitability has been demonstrated by standard construction practice or by certified test data. - 2.1.3 Space hangers for carrying channels or main runners 4 ft 0 in.
+(1.2 m) on centers.
 If local situations allow greater center distances between hangers, reduce the load-carrying capacity of the ceiling suspension system commensurate with the actual center-to-center hanger distances used.
-If local situations allow lesser center distances between hangers, increase the load-carrying capacity of the ceiling suspension system commensurate with the actual center-to-center distances between hangers, increase the load-carrying capacity of the ceiling suspension system commensurate with the actual center-to-center hanger distances used.

-2.1.4 Each suspension wire shall not hang more than one in six out of plumb unless a countersloping wire or horizontal bracing is provided.
+If local situations allow lesser center distances between hangers, increase the load-carrying capacity of the ceiling suspension system commensurate with the actual center-to-center hanger distances used. - 2.1.4 Each suspension wire shall not hang more than one in six out of plumb unless a countersloping wire or horizontal bracing is provided.
 See Fig. 1 for allowable countersloping methods.
-Suspension wires should not press against ducts or pipes.

-2.1.5 Hangers formed from galvanized sheet metal stock shall be suitable for suspending carrying channels or main runners from an existing structure provided that the hangers do not yield, twist, or undergo other objectionable movement.

-2.1.6 Wire hangers for suspending carrying channels or main runners from an existing structure shall be prepared from a minimum of No. 12-gage [2.70 mm] galvanized, soft-annealed, mild steel wire.
+Suspension wires should not press against ducts or pipes. - 2.1.5 Hangers formed from galvanized sheet metal stock shall be suitable for suspending carrying channels or main runners from an existing structure provided that the hangers do not yield, twist, or undergo other objectionable movement. - 2.1.6 Wire hangers for suspending carrying channels or main runners from an existing structure shall be prepared from a minimum of No. 12-gage (2.05-mm) galvanized, soft-annealed, mild steel wire. - 2.1.7 In some installations hanger wires are secured to special attachment devices that support the carrying channels or main runners.
+Such attachment devices shall have certified load test data from an independent test laboratory and shall be capable of carrying five times the design load.

-Copyright © ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States.

-1 This practice is under the jurisdiction of ASTM Committee E33 on Building and Environmental Acoustics and is the direct responsibility of Subcommittee E33.04 on Application of Acoustical Materials and Systems.
+1 This practice is under the jurisdiction of ASTM Committee E33 on Environmental Acoustics and is the direct responsibility of Subcommittee E33.04 on Application of Acoustical Materials and Systems.

-Current edition approved April 1, 2008.
-Published April 2008.
+Current edition approved April 1, 2004.
+Published May 2004.
 Originally approved in 1969.
-Last previous edition approved in 2006 as C 636 - 06.
+Last previous edition approved in 2003 as C 636 - 03.